myra-grace/Word-Scenes/README.md

 # Word Scenes
 Want to expand your vocabulary?
 Drawing a scene is a tried a true way to enhance memory!
 It's derived from the Link Memory Method.

 Let's say you want to build your French vocabulary and you are a native English speaker.
-The app will fetch two things: a random French word with English translation & a French sentece with that word and English translation.
+The app will fetch two things: a random French word with English translation & a French sentence with that word and English translation.
 The point is to draw a scene related to that word or sentence then submit it.
-Every once in a while, the app will trow the illustration back to you asking what word was associated with it.
+Every once in a while, the app will throw the illustration back to you asking what word was associated with it.

 ## Prerequisites
 Before you begin, ensure you have the following: